Guinea has not yet signed or ratified the Treaty on the Prohibition of Nuclear Weapons (TPNW).

 Before the negotiations

 Guinea was among 127 states that endorsed a “humanitarian pledge” in 2015–16 to cooperate “in efforts to stigmatise, prohibit, and eliminate nuclear weapons”.
-The pledge was instrumental in building momentum and support for convening the negotiations.
+The pledge was instrumental in building momentum and support for convening the TPNW negotiations.